prasunakunasani/AAFCjavaJunitLearning/README.md

     - meaning, you shouldn't instantiate dependencies using the 'new' operator from inside of the class -instead, take it as a constructor parameter or via a setter
             - you don't need a fancy container, class or an object to do it.
-                - may make your life easier but you don't need them **Why Dependency Injection?**
+                - may make your life easier but you don't need them

+**Why Dependency Injection?**
 - Eg - You program a robot to use lumber to built walls
     - Once you get to the Doorway, can program to build custom doors or program to use existing door
     - Would just use a door from a supplier - This is Dependency Injection
 - DI decouples your class's construction from the construction of it's dependencies
-    - Important cause of the *Dependency Inversion Principle* **Dependency Inversion Principle*
+    - Important cause of the *Dependency Inversion Principle*

+**Dependency Inversion Principle**
 ![Dependency Inversion](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-04-20%2009_08_08-Dependency%20Injection%20-%20YouTube.png)
 - Dependency inversion is the principle that code should depend upon abstractions.
-    - By depending on abstractions, we are decoupling our implementations f rom each other
+    - By depending on abstractions, we are decoupling our implementations from each other
 - If we use interfaces, we can substitute different dependencies as long as they all satisfy the required interface.
 - By using DI, we decouple our code from the lower level implementation
     - making code cleaner, easier to modify and easier to re-use